 Because of the high overlapping rates of occurrence between mental health disorders and addiction, dual diagnosis is an important aspect of recovery.
-While all facilities differ somewhat, the best dual diagnosis treatment centers all have the following key things in common.
+While all facilities differ somewhat, the best dual diagnosis treatment centers all have some key things in common.
+If you or someone you know is suffering from co-occurring disorders, it’s time to find a top dual diagnosis treatment center that can help!

 The Best Dual Diagnosis Treatment Centers Focus on Individual Behavioral Therapies